goschtl/zope/zope-story-website/branches/what_who_why_zope/src/index.rst

    .. container::
       :class: frameworks

-      :zsection:`Frameworks`

-      The following are notable frameworks which users are advised to look at if they are looking at entering the world of Zope.
+      :zsection:`Web Frameworks Built with Zope`

       .. container::
          :class: framework

          |Grok|_

-         aimed at making the full power of the Zope Framework accessible to any Python developer.
+         Grok is aimed at making the full power of the Zope Framework accessible to any Python developer.

       .. container::
          :class: framework

          |Repoze|_

-         a web framework toolkit integrating WSGI middleware with Zope.
+         Repoze, a toolkit for integrating WSGI middleware with Zope.
+         In addition, a new web framework called Repoz.BFG has spun out of the Repoze project.

       .. container::
          :class: framework

          |Zope 2|_

-         a mature application server which has thrived in enterprise production systems for nearly 10 years.
+         Zope 2 is a mature application server which has thrived in enterprise production systems for nearly 10 years.
+The "granddaddy of Python web frameworks" is alive and kicking, re-energized by the regular injection of new technologies such as `Zope Framework`_, `Twisted`_, and `Python`_ community innovations.

    .. container::
       :class: applications

-      :zsection:`Applications`

-      Several applications are built atop the Zope Framework, providing rich user experiences.
+      :zsection:`A Few Example Applications Built with Zope`

       .. container::
          :class: application

          |Plone|_

-         a powerful, flexible Content Management solution that is easy to install, use and extend.
+         Plone is a powerful, flexible Content Management solution that is easy to install, use and extend.

       .. container::
          :class: application